French cuisine: Late 19th century – early 20th century

 Le Guide Culinaire deemphasized the use of heavy sauces and leaned toward lighter fumets, which are the essence of flavor taken from fish, meat and vegetables.
 This style of cooking looked to create garnishes and sauces whose function is to add to the flavor of the dish, rather than mask flavors like the heavy sauces and ornate garnishes of the past.
-Escoffier took inspiration for his work from personal recipes in addition to recipes from Carême, Dubois and ideas from Taillevent's Le Viandier, which had a modern version published in 1897.
+Escoffier took inspiration for his work from personal recipes in addition to recipes from Carême, Dubois and ideas from Taillevent's Le Viandier, a modern version of which was published in 1897.
 A second source for recipes came from existing peasant dishes that were translated into the refined techniques of haute cuisine.

-Expensive ingredients would replace the common ingredients, making the dishes much less humble.
 The third source of recipes was Escoffier himself, who invented many new dishes, such as pêche Melba.
 Escoffier updated Le Guide Culinaire four times during his lifetime, noting in the foreword to the book's first edition that even with its 5,000 recipes, the book should not be considered an "exhaustive" text, and that even if it were at the point when he wrote the book, "it would no longer be so tomorrow, because progress marches on each day."

-This period is also marked by the appearance of the nouvelle cuisine.
+This period is also marked by the appearance of nouvelle cuisine.
 The term "nouvelle cuisine" has been used many times in the history of French cuisine which emphasized the freshness, lightness and clarity of flavor and inspired by new movements in world cuisine.
 In the 1740s, Menon first used the term, but the cooking of Vincent La Chapelle and François Marin was also considered modern.
 In the 1960s, Henri Gault and Christian Millau revived it to describe the cooking of Paul Bocuse, Jean and Pierre Troisgros, Michel Guérard, Roger Vergé and Raymond Oliver.
 These chefs were working toward rebelling against the "orthodoxy" of Escoffier's cuisine.
 Some of the chefs were students of Fernand Point at the Pyramide in Vienne, and had left to open their own restaurants.
 Gault and Millau "discovered the formula" contained in ten characteristics of this new style of cooking.

-The characteristics that emerged during this period were:
+Those characteristics were: